OUR MISSION

 Fortunately, there is a very real solution – legislative scorecards.
 These tools break down complex bills into short summaries while recording how each lawmaker voted.
 As a result, any individual can easily comprehend all of the policies that were voted upon and where their lawmakers stand.
 Scorecards have been deployed successfully by countless business and lobbying groups to pass bills at both the federal and state level.
 Scorecards have also been utilized by some organizations to measure adherence to different political philosophies, oftentimes rating lawmakers on hot-button social and cultural issues like abortion and gender.
 However, while political scorecards may evaluate some limited government principles, they are often biased to the select beliefs of the individuals constructing them, or changes that occur within their political philosophy, such as certain events or the people leading their movement.

 It was for this reason that the ILA was established.
-We are building the nation’s most advanced legislative scorecard, a scorecard with only one agenda – measuring each lawmakers adherence to the limited government principles of the U.S. Constitution.
-And unlike previous scorecards that have been tied to particular people or evolving political philosophies, the guiding philosophy of this scorecard dates back to March 4, 1789.
+We are building the nation’s most advanced legislative database and lawmaker evaluation platform for the liberty movement.
+We have only one agenda – ensuring each lawmaker adheres to the limited government principles of the U.S. Constitution.
+And unlike previous initiatives that have been tied to particular people or evolving political philosophies, the guiding philosophy of our system dates back to March 4, 1789.

 Serving as the “Data Hub”

-By executing the above process, and through our movement working together, we can once again make government accountable to the people.
+This data has a wide range of applications and is utilized by groups in many ways ranging from academic studies, candidate evaluations, opposition research in elections, and for lobbying through legislative scorecards.
+In uses such as legislative scorecards, ILA provides a number of other tools and technologies to maximize effectiveness.
+Afterall, it is only through our movement working together that we can once again make government accountable to the people.
 And most importantly, shift our country back to its limited government and constitutional roots that our founding fathers so heavily championed on March 4, 1789.

 “An informed citizenry is the best defense against tyranny.”